A5H73Y/Parkour/docs/tutorials/parkour-config.md

   LeaveCourse: false
   # Should the Player be teleported back to the last Checkpoint
   TeleportToLastCheckpoint: false

+# All the options for when the Server restarts
+OnServerRestart:
+  # Should all Players be kicked from a Course when the server starts up
+  KickPlayerFromCourse: false

+# All the Default Course settings
+CourseDefault:
+  # Settings which will be defaulted to on ALL Courses
+  # These can be overridden on a per-Course basis
+  Settings:
+    HasFallDamage: true
+    MaxFallTicks: 80
+    DieInLiquid: false
+    DieInVoid: false
+    RewardOnce: false
+    RewardDelay: 0
+    RewardLevelAdd: 0
+    JoinItems: []
+  # Default Course Prize
+  Prize:
+    Material: DIAMOND
+    Amount: 1
+    XP: 0
+  # Should the per-course commands be combined with the default commands below
+  Commands:
+    CombinePerCourseCommands: true
+  # Default command to be run for each Parkour event while on a Course
+  # See /tutorials/parkour-courses?id=parkour-events for more information on each event
+  Command:
+    ...

 # Configuration for the Items the Player receives when Joining a Course, also known as Parkour Tools
 # The Material can be set to AIR if not wanted